Syed Bashir Ahmad: Political career

-On 30 October 2014, Syed Bashir Ahmad announced to contest the J&K Legislative Assembly elections 2014, as an independent candidate.
+On 30 October 2014, Syed Bashir Ahmad announced that he would contest the J&K Legislative Assembly elections 2014, as an independent candidate.
 Addressing a press conference at his Sheikhar residence, Syed Bashir said, "Though many political parties had offered me the ticket but I declined them as my workers and supporters wanted me to contest independently.
 I was left with no option but to respect their aspirations and emotions."

+On 22 August 2024, Syed Bashir Ahmad rejoined the People's Democratic Party.